sleconf/sleconf-www/index.md

 published: true
 ---

+*« We have been devastated to hear that our friend and colleague Eelco Visser (https://eelcovisser.org/) suddenly passed away.
+Eelco was highly influential in the SLE community, being both a role model and a leader in our community.
+His many scientific contributions about meta-languages and DSLs has been of high importance in both the scientific and industrial communities, and led to the well known and cutting-edge  language workbench Spoofax.
+He will be deeply missed by the whole SLE community at large.
+All our heartfelt condolences go out to the family and friends.
+RIP Eelco. »*

 This is the community website of the ACM SIGPLAN International Conference on Software Language Engineering (SLE).
 SLE is devoted to the engineering principles of [software languages](http://en.wikipedia.org/wiki/Software_language): their design, their implementation, and their evolution.

 * Check out [SLE 2022](2022)